The fundamental representation of pricing adjustments: Abstract

 \section{Abstract}

 This article consolidates and extends past work on derivative pricing adjustments, including XVA, by providing an encapsulating representation of the adjustment between any two derivative pricing functions, within an It\^o SDE/parabolic PDE framework.
 We give examples of this representation encapsulating others from the past 20 years, ranging from a well known option pricing adjustment introduced by Gatheral, to the collection of semi-replication XVA originating from Burgard \& Kjaer.
-To highlight extensions, we discuss certain meta-adjustments beyond XVA, designed to help signal and mitigate XVA model risk.
+We show that this fundamental representation can be applied to quantify and mitigate XVA model risk, providing a novel approach to estimating CVA wrong-way risk as an example application.

 Keywords: \pdfkeywords

 MSC2020: 91G20, 91G30, 91G40